 • Process the waves of emotion as they arrive – through words, creativity, and personal ritual

-• Co-create a safe(r) space for ventilation, validation, and education
+• Co-create a safe(r) space conducive to sharing, affirming, and learning

 • Work to integrate and support grief rather than “move on”